 </nav>

-This code first traverses all top-level navigation items, if a navigation item'sNavListThe field is not empty, which means it has a submenu, and then it will enter an inner loop to render these submenus.IsCurrentThe field can help you add navigation items to the current page.activeClass, providing visual feedback.
+This code first traverses all top-level navigation items, if a navigation item'sNavListThe field is not empty, which means it has a submenu, and then an inner loop will be entered to render these submenus.IsCurrentThe field can help you add navigation items to the current page.activeto provide visual feedback.

-If your website is a product showcase, you may want to display several popular products under the category when the user hovers over a navigation item in that category.
-This can be achieved byPageIdfield andarchiveListLabel combination implementation.
+If your website is a product showcase type, you may want to display several popular products under the navigation item of a product category when the user hovers over it.
+This can be done byPageIdandarchiveListTag combination implementation.

-The main menu 'Product Category' is under the background navigation menu, and it has a submenu 'Electronics', which links to a product category page.
+Assuming there is a main menu "Product Category" in the background navigation menu, under which there is a submenu "Electronics", and this submenu links to a product category page.

 <nav class="product-navigation">